HFU-DM-ECG/assignment-3-model-viewer-Leon-2802/README.md

 When these effects are combined, you achieve a toon shader with a slight metallic appearance, perfectly suited for a robot model.

 Note: Unfortunately, there is an issue where rotating the robot does not result in the shader illuminating the areas facing the light.
+And to help with positioning the light, you can comment line 175 in scene.js back in, to get a test sphere into the scene.

 # Sources:
 - how to get the direction of lights in a scene: https://www.maya-ndljk.com/blog/threejs-basic-toon-shader